zhangxiangxiao/glyph/doc/dianping.md

 ./archive/dianping_spatial8temporal12length512feature256.sh
 ```

 The first command simply creates a directory where checkpointing files will be written into during training.
 Note that the shell scripts also accepts command-line parameters and can pass it directly to the training program.
 The most useful ones are probably `-driver_visualize false` and `-driver_plot false`, that disable visualization and plotting so that you can run the training programs on a headless server.
+You can also use `-driver_resume true` to resume from checkpointed experiments.
+These parameters are available for all Torch 7 training programs.

 Similarly, the following commands execute the experiment for the small GlyphNet